MCP is not dead, it's being misused

 The flow is as follows:

-The LLM intervenes on what it does best: understanding natural language.
+The LLM intervenes on what it does best: interpreting natural language.

 - It classifies the user’s intent (“I want to request time off,” “show my January payslip”),